-'''

-English: (9 Sem Hrs.)
+Category Subject Course Number and Name Credit Hours

-ENG 101 - English Composition
+Humanities English (9 Semester Hours) ENG 101 English Composition

-ENG 102 - English Composition or
+and Fine Arts ENG 102 English Composition OR 3

-ENG 103 - Accelerated Composition
+ENG 103 Accelerated Composition

-and one of the following:

-ENG 211 - World Masterpieces
+ENG 211 - World Masterpieces OR 3

-ENG 212 - Survey of British Literature
+ENG 212 - Survey of British Literature OR

 ENG 213 - Survey of American Literature

-History: (6 Sem.
-Hrs.)
+History (6 Semester Hours) HIS 103 - World Civilization I 6

+HIS 104 - World Civilization II OR

 HIS 211 - History of the United States

 HIS 212 - History of the United States

-OR

-HIS 103 - World Civilization I

-HIS 104 - World Civilization II
+Fine Arts (3 Semester Hours) ART 125 - Art Appreciation or 3

-RN to BSN are only required to take 3 hours in the History Core
+RN to BSN are only required to MUS 125 - Music Appreciation or

-Bible: (6 Sem.
-Hrs.)

-(Survey of entire Bible required)

-BIB 110 - Introduction to the Old Testament OR

-BIB 111 - An Intensive Analysis of the Old Testament

-'''

-\ RN to BSN are only required to take 3 hours in Bible Core
+take 3 hours in the History Core THE 125 - Introduction to Theatre

-Social Sciences: (3 Sem.
-Hrs.)

-Choose one course.
+Social Social Sciences (3 Semester Hours) ECO 231 - Principles of Macroeconomics 3

+Sciences GBU 151 - Business Skills for Life

+MLG 205 - Cross-Cultural Understanding

+PLS 201 - American National Government

+PSY 201 - Introduction to Psychology (General Psychology)

+SOC 205 - Sociology: An Introduction in Global Context

 Any PHI course Credits, 3 sem. hrs.

-Fine Arts: (3 Sem.
-Hrs.)

-Science: (4 Sem.
-Hrs.)

-Four hours of science are required, including one lecture with a corresponding lab.
-Students are encouraged to choose from one of the following lab courses:
+Mathematics Science (4 Semester Hours) Four hours of science are required, including one lecture with 4

-Mathematics: (3 Sem.
-Hrs.)
+and Sciences a corresponding lab.
+Students are encouraged to choose from

+one of the following lab courses:

+BIO 103 - Human Biology AND

+BIO 104 - Human Biology Laboratory

+BIO 105 - Plants and People AND

+BIO 106 - Plants and People Laboratory

+BIO 111 - Biology I AND

+BIO 110 - Biology I Laboratory

+CHE 112 - Chemistry in American Life II

+CHE 141 - General Chemistry I

+PHY 151 - General Physics I

+PHY 251 - Fundamentals of Physics I

-MAT 105-Contemporary Mathematics (or a higher-level course)
+Mathematics (3 Semester Hours) MAT 105 - Contemporary Mathematics (or a higher-level 3

+course) 3

+Other Bible (6 Semester Hours) BIB 110 - Introduction to the Old Testament OR

+RN to BSN are only required to BIB 111 - An Intensive Analysis of the Old Testament

+take 3 hours in Bible Core BIB 120 - Introduction to the New Testament OR

+BIB 121 - An Intensive Analysis of the New Testament
-Physical Education Activity Courses: (2 Sem.
-Hrs.)

-Recommended courses are KIN 123 - Fitness For Life (2 hours) or two (1-hour) PED activity courses.
+Physical Education Activity Courses (2 Semester Hours) Students classified as ADP (Accelerated Degree Program) and students enrolled in the ABSN program or an on-line degree program are exempt from Physical Education Activity Course requirements Recommended courses are KIN 123 - Fitness For Life (2 hours) or two (1-hour) PED activity courses.
 PED credit can also be awarded for specialized training in the armed forces.

-\ Students classified as ADP (Accelerated Degree Program) and students enrolled in the ABSN program or an on-line degree program are exempt from Physical Education Activity Course requirements.

-Other Graduation Requirements

-Communication Requirement (0 - 3 Sem.
-Hrs.)

-All departments require training in communication.
+2 Communication (0-3 Semester Hours) All departments require training in communication.
 Some departments will utilize COM 202 or 203 or 304 while other departments offer discipline specific communication training.

-Modern Languages Requirement: (6 - 12 Sem.
-Hrs.)

-(B.A. candidates and all English majors)

-Students must complete the intermediate or sophomore-level courses in their chosen language.
-Students with one high school unit may enter course 102 of the same language and thereby waive 3 hours of this requirement; those with two high school units may enter course 201, waiving 6 hours.

-Technology Requirement (0 - 3 Sem.
-Hrs.):

-All departments require training in technology.
+0-3 Technology (0-3 Semester Hours) All departments require training in technology.
 Some departments will utilize CSC 114 or CSC 115, while other departments offer discipline specific technology training.
 CONTACT DEPARTMENT FOR REQUIREMENT.

-Writing Proficiency Requirement:

-This requirement is met by earning a passing score on the Writing Proficiency Exam (ENG 099), which will be shown on the permanent records as "CR" for ENG 099, or by earning a grade of "C" or higher in the three-hour course ENG 299 (Professional Writing Skills).
-Students who have completed their first bachelors degree are not required to complete the WPE for additional bachelors degrees.

-Chapel Requirement:
+0-3 Modern Languages (6-12 Semester Hours) B.A.
+Candidates and all English Majors Students must complete the intermediate or sophomore-level courses in their chosen language.
+Students with one high school unit may enter course 102 of the same language and thereby waive 3 hours of this requirement; those with two high school units may enter course 201, waiving 6 hours.
+6-12 Writing Proficiency Requirement (0 Semester Hours) Writing Proficiency Requirement This requirement is met by earning a passing score on the Chapel Requirement Students classified as ADP (Accelerated Degree Program) and students enrolled in the ABSN program or an on-line degree program are exempt from Chapel requirements.
 Freshman (0-23 sem. hrs.)
-4 semesters

 Sophomore (24-53 sem. hrs.)
-3 semesters

 Junior (54-83 sem. hrs.)
-2 semesters

-Senior (84 or more) 1 semester
+Senior (84 or more) 4 semesters 2 semesters 1 semester 0

-\ Students classified as ADP (Accelerated Degree Program) and students enrolled in the ABSN program or an on-line degree program are exempt from Chapel requirements.

-Requirements for the Accelerated Undergraduate Program
+Requirements for the Accelerated Degree Program (ADP)